coderefinery/github-without-command-line/_episodes/03-contributing.md

 > ## Discussion
 >
 > - Ideally submitter and reviewer should be two different persons.
->   When is this best.
+>   When is this best?
 When not?
 > - You can modify an open "pull request" by committing new changes to the branch
 > - Review is not only to assure quality but also to enhance learning and **knowledge transfer** within the group {: .discussion}